 Ashley Moore is a seasoned trial lawyer focused on high-stakes litigation involving complex technologies.
 Ashley has successfully tried numerous cases to judges, juries, and arbitration panels involving cutting-edge issues such as hydraulic fracturing, the 4G cellular standard, and breach of FRAND for essential patent holders.
 Ashley also represents clients with matters involving the intersection of technology and cybersecurity, HIPAA, trade secrets, non-disclosure agreements, insurance contracts, and fraud.
-Her courtroom skills have earned her a reputation as one of the top rising lawyers under 40 as recognized by both Texas Super Lawyers and Benchmark Litigation.
+Her courtroom skills have earned her recognition as one of the leading lawyers in Texas for IP litigation by Best Lawyers.
+She is also recognized as one of the top rising lawyers under 40 as recognized by both Texas Super Lawyers and Benchmark Litigation.

 Ashley also has significant experience prosecuting patents before the United States Patent and Trademark Office.
 Before joining McKool Smith, she counseled industry leaders in protecting and licensing their technology assets at a large national law firm.
 As a result, she is equally adept at counseling clients to make the most of their patent portfolios through patent acquisitions, divestitures, and both offensive and defensive assertions.